To Tip or Not to Tip? Here’s What to Do in Every Awkward Situation

 • Home Services when the owner is the one completing the job

 Let us know in the comments which services you love and your thoughts regarding these tipping ranges.
-And remember, everyone approaches tipping differently so please be respectful of varying views in responses. 🙂
+And remember, everyone approaches tipping differently, so please be respectful of varying views in responses. 🙂

 Looking for more ways to express gratitude?
 Check out our random acts of kindness ideas.